 A Marriage Therapist is a specialized type of Counselor.
 Also known as: Couples Therapist, Family Systems Therapist, Couple and Family Therapist, Family Counselor, Marriage Counselor, Marriage and Family Therapist, Licensed Marriage and Family Therapist, Family Therapist.

 A marriage therapist (or marriage counselor) is someone who helps couples who are either engaged to be married and would like advice, or who are already married and are experiencing issues that need to be resolved.
 These therapists work extensively with couples on an individual basis and/or in group settings.
 A marriage therapist can also be a psychologist.

 Would you make a good marriage therapist?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Most of a marriage counselor's clients are already married and are experiencing problems in their relationship.
 Many couples consider marriage therapy to be a last resort before considering divorce.
 Some of the most common problems marriage therapists see clients for are:

 Sometimes, engaged couples seek out a marriage therapist.
 These couples are interested in getting advice or working through any issues they may have before they get married.
 Some people think this makes for higher chances of having a successful marriage.
 The therapist will talk to these clients individually and in group settings, trying to identify any problems that may only get worse with marriage.
 For example, if the bride-to-be has past issues with a relationship that she has not gotten over, the marriage counselor will try to address these issues and resolve them before the wedding takes place.